[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 • Energy reserve: The endurance capacity depends upon the muscle glycogen and sugar level.
 More energy reserve enhances endurance capacity

-• Red muscle fibre: The red muscle fibre ( slow twitch muscle fibre ) can carry more oxygen, thus helps Aerobic endurance.
+• Red muscle fiber: The red muscle fiber ( slow twitch muscle fiber) can carry more oxygen, thus helping Aerobic endurance.

 Physiological Factors Determining Speed